PLANNING YOUR VISIT

 Visitor Hosts

-Visitor hosts will greet you upon entry and, whilst you are free to view the exhibits and library material at your own pace, please let our volunteers know if you would like them to show you through the exhibits on display with commentary.
+Between public hours of 10 AM - 1 PM volunteer Visitor Hosts will greet you upon entry.
+Whilst you are free to view the exhibits and library material at your own pace, our volunteers are available to guide you through the exhibits on display with commentary.

-Many of our visitor hosts have a personal connection to the Holocaust.
-Some are Holocaust survivors, or 2nd generation survivors, and othrs are scholars and educators.
+Many of our visitor hosts have a personal connection to the Holocaust; including being 2nd or 3rd generation Holocaust survivors, refugees, and students and scholars.

 We look forward to your visit.